 - RapidLiq v1.0 includes four such models.
 One is a logistic regression model developed by Rashidian and Baise (2020).
 The other three are machine and deep-learning models developed by Geyin et al. (2022), who recommended use of their “ensemble” model.

 - All necessary predictor variables are compiled in RapidLiq.
 The only input is a ground motion raster downloadable minutes after an earthquake, or available for enumerable future earthquake scenarios.
 This gives the software near-real-time capabilities, such that ground failure can be predicted at regional scale within minutes of an event.

 - The software outputs geotiff files mapping the probabilities of liquefaction-induced ground failure.
 These files may be viewed within the software but explored in greater detail using GIS or one of many free geotiff web explorers (e.g., http://app.geotiff.io/).

-Horizon is windows-executable software for analyzing the occurence, consequence, mitigation, and economics of seismically-induced soil liquefaction via CPT sensing and models.
+Horizon is Windows software for analyzing the occurrence, consequence, mitigation, and economics of seismically-induced soil liquefaction via CPT sensing and models.
 Salient features include: